 Transaction costs relating to purchases of investments are added to the cost of investments and those relating to sales of investments are netted against proceeds of investments.
 These costs include fees, commissions, stamp duty and other fees.
-Direct transaction costs incurred during the year are analysed as follows:
+There were no such costs this year (2018: nil).